ksmills9/planner/README.md

 ## About
 The program connects you to a MySQL database hosted on an AWS EC2 server.
 For Java to connect to the database, you need the JDBC driver for MySQL, [Connector/J](https://dev.mysql.com/downloads/connector/j/).
 For ease of access, `mysql-connector-java-8.0.15.jar` has been added to the project repository.

-For now, only a console version of the program is available.
-In future, we will release the GUI version using JavaFX.

 ## Setting up the program

 - Download the repository and keep all the .java file in the same directory.